oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 | [Diagnostics](#con)   | SCAN test suite<br />ARRAY test suite | Run all or a subset of diagnostic tests in the test suite |

 ## <a name="dce">Device component enumeration</a>
-The SMI API provides functions to enumerate all components in a class that can be managed.
+The Sysman API provides functions to enumerate all components in a class that can be managed.

 For example, there is a frequency class which is used to control the frequency of different parts of the device.
-On most devices, the enumerator will provide two handles, one to control the GPU frequency and one to enumerate the HBM frequency.
+On most devices, the enumerator will provide two handles, one to control the GPU frequency and one to enumerate the device memory frequency.
 This is illustrated in the figure below:

 ![Frequency flow](../images/tools_sysman_freq_flow.png?raw=true)

 In the C API, each class is associated with a unique handle type (e.g. ::zet_sysman_freq_handle_t refers to a frequency component).
 In the C++ API, each class is a C++ class (e.g. An instance of the class ::zet::SysmanFrequency refers to a frequency component).

-The example code below shows how to use the SMI API to enumerate all GPU frequency components and fix each to a specific frequency:
+The example code below shows how to use the Sysman API to enumerate all GPU frequency components and fix each to a specific frequency:

 ```c
 void FixGpuFrequency(zet_sysman_handle_t hSysmanDevice, double FreqMHz)